 - Can you help me understand Stryd metrics?

-- What metrics does Stryd measure?
+- What metrics does Stryd report?

 - How Does Stryd Measure Power?